trilliumtransit/oba_rvtd_deployer/README.md

 | --- | --- |
 | pg_username | The role that OneBusAway will use when connecting to postgresql. |
 | pg_password | The password that OneBusAway will use when connecting to postgresql. |

+## Running Scripts

+If using linux, the executable files to run scripts will be in the `bin` folder instead of `Scripts`.
+In the remainder of the docs, whenever it says "run script `script_name`", you'll run the script by doing `bin/script_name` or `.\Scripts\script_name` on linux and windows respectively.

+## Disabling IPv6

+Some webapps try to serve themselves using IPv6, so IPv6 is disabled on the machine.
+This must be done manually.
+Follow these steps to disable IPv6:

+1.  `sudo su`
+2.  `echo "net.ipv6.conf.default.disable_ipv6=1" >> /etc/sysctl.conf`
+3.  `echo "net.ipv6.conf.all.disable_ipv6 = 1" >> /etc/sysctl.conf`
+4.  `sysctl -p`

 ## EC2 PostgreSQL Setup